Mark Fidrych: Honors and tributes

 Fidrych was inducted into the Shrine of the Eternals of the Baseball Reliquary in 2002.

 In one of Bill James' baseball books, he quoted the Yankees' Graig Nettles as telling about an at-bat against Fidrych, who, as usual, was talking to the ball before pitching to Nettles.
 Immediately Graig jumped out of the batter's box and started talking to his bat.
 He reportedly said, "Never mind what he says to the ball.
 You just hit it over the outfield fence!"
 Nettles struck out.
 "Damn," he said.
 "Japanese bat.
 Doesn't understand a word of English."
 Nettles actually hit Fidrych very well in his career, though, with a .389 average [7-for-18] and two home runs.

 On April 15, 2009, the Tigers paid tribute to Fidrych at Comerica Park with a moment of silence and a video before their game against the Chicago White Sox.

 At the time of his death he was about to be inducted into the National Polish-American Sports Hall of Fame.
 He was inducted posthumously on June 18, 2009.

 On June 19, 2009, Jessica Fidrych honored her father at Comerica Park by throwing out the ceremonial first pitch to manager Jim Leyland for the Tigers game against the Milwaukee Brewers.
 Prior to throwing out the first pitch, Jessica "manicured the mound" just like her father.
 Ann Fidrych, widow of Mark Fidrych, was also present on the field for the ceremony.
+On July 26, 2026 Fidrych’s grandson, David, threw out the first pitch at Comerica Park in honor of his grandfather.
+He did all of his grandfather’s on the mound rituals, including “manicuring the mound”, pointing the ball & even taking long bounding strides off the mound after the pitch.

 The Baseball Project, a band that specializes in songs about baseball, honored Fidrych in their song "1976".

 The Varsity Baseball Field at Algonquin Regional High School is named in honor of Mark Fidrych.